Skip to contents

 raman$run_workflow()

-The method run() can be used to applied a single ProcessingSettings object to the data.
-Note that the ProcessingSettings step is always added to the bottom of the workflow in the engine.
-Below, the normalization based on minimum and maximum is applied to the Raman spectra and then the workflow is shown, including another normalization step in the last position.
+The method run() can be used to applied a single ProcessingStep object to the data.
+Note that the ProcessingStep step is always added to the bottom of the Workflow in the engine.
+Below, the normalization based on minimum and maximum is applied to the Raman spectra and then the Workflow is shown, including another normalization step in the last position.

 # performs again normalization using minimum and maximum